-Energy & Environment Lab Mahila Housing SEWA Trust Project
+Energy & Environment Lab Passive Cooling Technology

-To address this challenge, the Energy and Environment Lab has partnered with the Mahila Housing SEWA Trust (MHT) to evaluate the effectiveness of heat reflective paints on lowering indoor temperatures and improving quality of life.
+To address this challenge, the Energy & Environment Lab, the Tata Centre for Development, and EPIC-India have partnered with the Mahila Housing SEWA Trust (MHT) to evaluate the effectiveness of heat reflective paints on roofs in lowering indoor temperatures.
 While these paints are widely used, there is little rigorous evidence on their effectiveness outside of small-scale pilots.